Find Grad Schools

 64 Yearly Graduations

 The 14th most popular school in the country for english language & literature majors who are seeking their master's degree is Liberty University.
 Roughly 93,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,015 per year, while in-state graduate students, on average, pay $7,740 per year.
+The average in-state tuition for full-time undergraduates is $15,467 per year, while in-state graduate students, on average, pay $7,893 per year.
 During the most recent year for which we have data, 64 people received their master's degree in english language & literature from Liberty University.
-Around 22% of these students were from an underrepresented racial-ethnic group, and 79% were women.
-Those who complete their master's degree in english language & literature at Liberty University make a median salary of 43,520.
+About 81% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 #15